ETIAS visa waiver for the U.S. Citizens

 Who will need an ETIAS visa waiver to travel to Europe?

 There are 60 ETIAS-eligible countries, including the U.S. Currently, the citizens of those countries can travel to Europe without a visa.
-However, starting in 2023, as ETIAS goes live, these citizens will be required to apply for ETIAS to travel to Europe.
+However, starting in November 2023 with a 6 month transition period, these citizens will be required to apply for ETIAS to travel to Europe.

 An approved European ETIAS visa waiver will pre-screen all travelers before they board a plane.
+This shall cut around 25-40% of time needed for data check at the border control.
 All information submitted to the ETIAS form will be carefully inspected, and the details will be checked using several European Commission security databases.